Top 10 Most Popular Google Display Ad Sizes Plus Examples

 The available data shows that larger ad sizes perform better than smaller ones.
 That seems fairly logical since a bigger ad takes up more space on the screen and is more likely to draw the viewer’s attention.
 In addition to having higher average click-through rates, larger ads are also more likely to get conversions after each click.

-But that doesn’t mean that digital marketers should only serve large display ad sizes.
+However, that doesn’t mean that digital marketers should only serve large display ad sizes.
 In fact, doing so would probably be detrimental in most cases.

 This is because of how Google’s ad inventory impacts the availability of display ad space in its network.
 Google tends to have a lot of inventory for medium and small ad spaces, with relatively less inventory of larger ad spaces.
 An advertiser that exclusively publishes large-sized ads would likely achieve a high CTR, but not enough reach or diversity of placement.